Conference of Regions and Autonomous Provinces

-The Conference's was increased following the establishment by the Italian government of the State–Regions Conference (1983) and the Unified State–Regions, Cities and Local Autonomous Conference (1997), the latter being the joint meeting of the State–Regions Conference and the State–Cities and Local Autonomous Conference (1997).
-Since then, the Conference of Regions and Autonomous Provinces has been the official seat of interregional institutional dialogue.
-In fact, joint documents are prepared by the Conference and are later presented during the meetings of the State-Regions Conference and the Unified Conference.
+The Conference's role and relevance increased following the establishment by the Italian government of the State–Regions Conference (1983) and the Unified State, Regions, Cities and Local Autonomous Conference (1997), the latter being the joint meeting of the State–Regions Conference and the State–Cities and Local Autonomies Conference (1997), where municipalities (comuni), provinces and mountain communities are represented.
+Usually, joint documents are prepared by the Conference and are later presented during the meetings of the State–Regions Conference and the Unified State, Regions, Cities and Local Autonomous Conference.

 List of members

 List of presidents

 This is the list of presidents of the Conference since 1995.
 Before then, the role was rotational.